robinhood/faust/docs/userguide/vskafka.rst

     .. code-block:: python

-        async for event in stream.items():
+        async for event in stream:
             # split sentences into words
             for word in event.text.split():
                 yield event.derive(text=word)